JelteF/derive_more/impl/doc/from_str.md

 );
 ```

-Code like this will be generated:
+Code like this is generated:
 ```rust
 # enum EnumNoFields {
 #     Foo,